cobalthq/cobalt-product-public-docs/content/en/Getting started/checklist.md

 ---

 {{% pageinfo %}}
-Make sure our pentesters have the info they need.
+Make sure our pentesters have the information they need.
 {{% /pageinfo %}}

 In previous sections, you've saved what you've entered for the pentest.
-Now you can check your work.
+Now you can review your work.
 Before selecting **Submit For Review**, follow this checklist for Objectives, Details, and your Asset.

 ![Review Your Work](/gsg/ReviewYourPentest.png "Review pentest details.")